khushal1198/khushal-k8s-manifests/README.md

 # khushal-k8s-manifests

-This repository contains Kubernetes manifests for the hello-grpc service and UI deployed to the cluster.
+This repository contains Kubernetes manifests for the tracc service and UI deployed to the cluster.

 ## Structure

 ```
-hello-grpc/
-  deployment.yaml                    # Contains Deployment and Service for hello-grpc
+tracc/
+  expense-deployment.yaml            # Expense service deployment and service
+  user-deployment.yaml              # User service deployment and service
-  hello-ui-deployment.yaml          # UI deployment and service
+  ui-deployment.yaml                # UI deployment and service
   hello-ui-root-ingress.yaml        # Ingress for UI at /ui endpoint
   hello-ui-api-ingress.yaml         # Ingress for API at /api endpoint
   hello-ui-static-ingress.yaml      # Ingress for static files at /static endpoint